ga-wdi-curriculum/js-objects-functions/readme.md

 We've only scratched the surface for objects.
 We're going to dive much deeper into them later on in the course.

+> If you're looking for a sneak peak into the power of objects and functions, we recommend reading [The Secret Life of JS Objects](http://eloquentjavascript.net/06_object.html) chapter in Eloquent JS

 ## Closing, Q&A, Review LO's (10 / 150)